-Over the past two dozen years, the NYSPC has continued to evolve, innovate, and expand along with the indoor percussion activity.
+Over the past two decades, the NYSPC has continued to evolve, innovate, and expand along with the indoor percussion activity.
 Its competing ensembles have become more sophisticated and refined over the years, with many of the top level ensembles ranking among the world's best in their respective classes.

 East Syracuse Minoa